ThKrypt/QualCoder/13-Other-information.md

 ## Reports:

 **Look at alternative ways to visualise codes:**
-* Maybe word clouds, but I do not think they are very informative
 * Display code frequency in a comparative way - e.g. compare female versus males for the code frequencies using bar charts or other plots
-* Improve Graph functionality

 **Look at timeline reporting:**
 * Maybe add in a way to display coding from documents in a timeline - drawing from a file data attribute that is created by the end user.